Invariant bilinear differential operators: Introduction

 The invariance of this operator is one of the fundamental theorems of Calculus.

 A generalization of this operator is the exterior differential of differential forms

 It turns out that

 acting in the spaces of tensor fields with irreducible fibers.
-This was proven for more and more general tensors: for differential forms (\cite{P}, 1959), for covariant tensor fields (\cite{L}, 1973) and, finally, for general tensors independently and by different methods by Rudakov \cite{R1}, 1973, Kirillov \cite{Ki1}, 1977, and Terng (Ph.D.
-Thesis, 1976, see \cite{T}).
+This was proven for more and more general tensors: for differential forms (\cite{P}, 1959), for covariant tensor fields (\cite{L}, 1973) and, finally, for general tensors independently and by different methods by Rudakov \cite{R1} in 1973, Terng (Ph.D.
+Thesis, 1976, see \cite{T}), and Kirillov \cite{Ki1} in 1977.

 Consider bilinear operators.
 Historically, the first and most known first order differential operator is the {\it Lie derivative}

 Particular cases of this operator: the bracket of vector fields and operators representable as compositions of $d$ and zero order operators.